arkavidia-hmif/arakvidia-frontend-6.0/README.md

 # generate static project
 $ npm run generate

+# run lint
+npm run lint

+# fix lint
+npm run lint-fix
 ```

+This project uses ESLint as the static code analysis tool.
+When pushing to production, make sure that the code passes
+ the lint.
+You can run the lint by running `npm run lint`.
+You can also execute auto-fix by executing `npm run
+ lint-fix`.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).